 Most people don’t even realize that it is possible to do auto refinancing with bad credit.

 If you purchased a vehicle at a time when your credit was bad due to excessive debt, unpaid bills, medical expenses, divorce or even bankruptcy, then most likely your auto loan carries a very high interest rate and a high monthly payment.

-The process starts by filling out a simple online application.
-The process takes just minutes and then you are notified almost immediately by email.
-Once approved, it is your decision whether you want to refinance or not.
+Auto refinancing with bad credit usually starts by filling out a short online application.
+In most cases, the process takes just a few minutes and you will receive your results within seconds.
+If approved, it is your decision whether you want to refinance or not.
 If you choose to refinance, your new lender will take care of everything.
-Your old, high interest auto loan is paid off and you have a new, lower interest loan.
-With your very next payment, you start saving money.
+Your previous auto loan is paid off and you have a new loan at the agreed-upon terms and payment.
 The new lender will even take care of transferring the title to your vehicle.
-There are generally no application fees involved when auto refinancing with bad credit and no refinancing fees.
+There are no application fees involved when auto refinancing with bad credit and no refinancing fees.
 However, certain states assess title transfer fees that will be added to the total amount financed.
 Check with your local DMV or title office to determine if title fees are applicable in your state.